Umbrella Company in Indonesia

 |Tax-free Threshold in Indonesia||None|

 Termination pay is taxed differently.
-The following progressive tax rates apply:
+The following progressive tax rates apply to severance payments:

 Tax Residency in Indonesia

 When do you become a tax resident in Indonesia

 You become a tax resident in Indonesia when:

 You become a tax resident in Indonesia if:

 You are present in Indonesia for more than 183 days within a 12 month period, or